 Above the screen is the organ, which dates from 1859, in 1903, J.W.
 Walker and Sons built a new instrument in the same case.
 They retained several registers from the previous instrument.
 The Quire is where the cathedra, or throne of the Archbishop of York, is situated, the intricately carved Quire stalls are magnificent.
 The astronomical clock was installed in the North Transept of the Minster in 1955.
 The clock is a memorial to the airmen operating from bases in Yorkshire, County Durham and Northumberland who were killed in action during the Second World War.

 Among those buried in the minster are Bosa of York, a Bishop of York and Saint (died circa 705), Osbald, King of Northumbria (died 799), Guthfrith, King of Jorvik (died 895) Thomas of Bayeux, Archbishop of York (1070-1100) and William of Hatfield (tomb pictured right) an infant son of Edward III and Phillipa of Hainault who was born in 1336 and died the following year, although the effigy represents a child of about 8.

-York Minster Revealed is a five-year project, supported by the Heritage Lottery Fund which will transform the Undercroft and Treasury into a series of dynamic new interactive galleries and exhibitions It is the largest restoration and conservation project of its kind in Britain.
+The coversion of York Minster Undercroft is a five-year project, supported by the Heritage Lottery Fund which transformed the Undercroft and Treasury into a series of dynamic new interactive galleries and exhibitions It is the largest restoration and conservation project of its kind in Britain.
 Visitors will see new displays of historic collections and stained glass plus interactive interpretations.